mackperry-zz/interview-app/README.md

 This app was created as an interview demo for Quick Base.
 The app is an admin control of a product that allows builders to set up their own input form (e.g. how Google Forms, Survey Monkey, or Quick Base allow you to build a survey with a multiple choice field.)
 The app creates a control to modify the properties of a multiple choice field.

 # How to install
-1. Clone or download repo interview-app.
+1. Clone or download repo "interview-app".
 2. Download and save file to local folder.
-3. On Command line, locate folder and run:
+3. On Command line, direct to local folder and run:

 ```
 npm start